Religion in South America: Catholicism

 Catholicism was the only religion allowed in the colonial era; the indigenous were forced to abandon their beliefs, although many did not abandon it at all, for example, countries with predominantly Amerindian population such as Bolivia and Peru there is a syncretism between indigenous religions and the Catholic religion, that has occurred since colonial times.
 In Brazil or Colombia, Catholicism was mixed with certain African rituals.

 Protestantism

-Protestantism has had a presence since the nineteenth century, as a minority, but witnessed a strong increase since the 1980's.
+Protestantism has had a presence since the nineteenth century, as a minority, but witnessed a strong increase since the 1980s.
 The majority of Latin American Protestants in general are Pentecostal.
 Brazil today is the most Protestant country in South America with 22.2% of the population being Protestant, 89% of Brazilian evangelicals are Pentecostal, in Chile they represent 79% of the total evangelicals in that country, 69% in Argentina and 59% in Colombia.
 On the other part, in Uruguay 66% of evangelicals are Methodist, while only 20% are Pentecostal.
+There are up to an estimated two hundred million Pentecostals and Renewalists in Latin America.
+Approximately 160 million Latin Americans are Evangelical.
+Forty million South Americans are Christians independent from denominations.